jqno/jqno-textobj-functioncall.vim/README.md

 `foo.bar(a, b, c)`

-This plugin defines the motions `if` and `af`.
+This plugin defines the motions `if` and `af`, which have the same behaviour.

 ## Integrations

 Works very nicely with [gcmt/wildfire-vim](https://github.com/gcmt/wildfire.vim).
-Just add the following to your `vimrc`:
+Just add (for instance) the following to your `vimrc`:

 `let g:wildfire_objects = ["i'", 'i"', 'i)', 'i]', 'i}', 'if', 'ip', 'it']`